|Values are valid only on day of printing.|

 Fasting blood glucose and hemoglobin A1c are the usual and preferred means of monitoring glycemic control.

-1. Tietz Textbook of Clinical Chemistry, Edited by Burtis and Ashwood.
+1. Tietz Textbook of Clinical Chemistry, Edited by CA Burtis, ER Ashwood.
 Philadelphia, WB Saunders Company, 1999

 2. Austin GE, Mullins RH, Morin LG: Non-enzymatic glycation of individual plasma proteins in normoglycemic and hyperglycemic patients.
 Clin Chem 1987;33:2220-2224